itwasneo/itwasneo/README.md

-# 💫 About Me:
+# 🔭 About Me:
-🔭 I'm a Software Engineer with 4 years of professional experience.<br>👯 I’m looking for a back-end heavy position currently.<br>🌱 I’m learning Rust with 80% of my focus right now.<br>💬 YOU can ask me about basically anything and I would gladly try to answer it, ONLY IF I have an answer.
+I'm a Software Engineer with 4 years of professional experience.<brI’m looking for a back-end heavy position currently.<br>🌱 I’m learning Rust with 80% of my focus right now.<br>💬 YOU can ask me about basically anything and I would gladly try to answer it, ONLY IF I have an answer.

 ## 🌐 Socials: